COVID-19, physical distancing and self-isolation: teenage feelings

-We don’t know how long the coronavirus (COVID-19) pandemic and physical distancing will last, so you might need to check in regularly with your child while the situation goes on.
+We don’t know how long the COVID-19 pandemic and physical distancing will last, so you might need to check in regularly with your child while the situation goes on.

 If you’re concerned that your child might be experiencing teenage anxiety or teenage depression, phone your local GP, who can help you or refer you to local mental health services that are offering telehealth consultations.
 Your child can also call Kids Helpline on 1800 551 800, Youth Beyond Blue on 1300 224 636, and eheadspace on 1800 650 890.

-6. Discuss media coverage of coronavirus, physical distancing and self-isolation
+6. Discuss media coverage of COVID-19, physical distancing and self-isolation

-It’s good to talk with your teenage child about where he’s getting his news and information about coronavirus (COVID-19) from – government websites or apps, news websites, social media and so on.
+It’s good to talk with your teenage child about where they’re getting news and information about COVID-19 from – government websites or apps, news websites, social media and so on.
 It’s also worth talking about how different news media and social media platforms are covering the pandemic.

-You could ask your child whether she has noticed any differences among platforms.
+You could ask your child whether they’ve noticed any differences among platforms.
 For example:

 - Are some media sources or stories more fact based than others?